It’s the story of virtually all prescription medications — when misused, an intended remedy transforms into poison.

 Once this process ends, you can receive emotional and psychological support for your oxazepam use through residential treatment, particularly if you are a longtime user or abuse it with other substances.
 In residential, you receive a full-time program of therapy and care aimed at uncovering the roots of your abuse.

 Treatment can continue through outpatient services, which provides access to part-time therapy and life skills education, which can prepare to achieve long-standing sobriety.

 Because recovery does not end with treatment, you will need additional resources to support you as you adjust to being a productive, newly sober person.
 Relapse prevention provides access to a supportive recovery community that can help you avoid relapse.

 You do not have to take on the burden of quitting oxazepam on your own.
 We can help you locate a safe and comfortable treatment program that frees you from this debilitating drug.

 Call anytime, day or evening, for a free consultation with one of our knowledgeable addiction recovery specialists.
 We can help you find the right treatment program.
 You can also contact us online for more information.

 Drugs.com. (n.d.).
 Oxazepam Side Effects in Detail.
-Retrieved from from https://www.drugs.com/sfx/oxazepam-side-effects.html
+Retrieved from from from https://www.drugs.com/sfx/oxazepam-side-effects.html

 Science Direct. (n.d.).
 Oxazepam.
 Retrieved from https://www.sciOxazepam: MedlinePlus Drug Information. (n.d.).
-Retrieved from from https://www.sciencedirect.com/topics/neuroscience/oxazepam
+Retrieved from from from https://www.sciencedirect.com/topics/neuroscience/oxazepam